Academic Policies

 • Cost of attendance varies between the Global Academic Centers and degree-granting campuses.
 Students can reference the cost estimator to get an estimate of their expected cost of attendance per semester.

-• Students may take up to three courses in the same discipline in one study away semester.
+• Students may take up to three courses in the same discipline in one study away semester, subject to the limitations imposed by offering departments and Global Sites.

 University Policies